 Quick Answer

 Cortisone Injections for Foot and Ankle Pain: What to Expect relates to foot pain — typically caused by overuse, footwear, or biomechanics.
 Most patients improve in 6-12 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 ✅ Medically reviewed by Dr. Tom Biernacki, DPM — Board-certified podiatrist specializing in foot & ankle surgery.
 View credentials.